Raymo111/cs135-drtools/README.md

 - `Ctrl+Space` trigger

 ### Installation
-This will be automated when I get around to the raco package.

 You can optionally install the `drcomplete` raco package for automated code-completion (i.e. you won't have to `Ctrl+/` all the time.)
 To do this, go to `File > Package Manager...`, make sure you're on the `Do What I Mean` tab, put `drcomplete` in the input field beside `Package Source:`, and click `Install` at the bottom right of the window.
 Restart DrRacket, then go to `Edit > Enable Automatic Autocompletion` (last item) in the menubar (if it's not already enabled).
-1. Go to `Scripts > Manage scripts > New script...` from the menubar
+1. Go to `File > Package Manager...` from the menubar.
-2. Enter `autocomplete` as the name and click `Ok`
-3. Wait for a new tab to be created, and paste in everything in `autocomplete.rkt`
-4. Restart DrRacket or `Scripts > Manage scripts > Compile scripts and reload` and `Scripts > Manage scripts > Reload menu`
+2. Make sure you're on the `Do What I Mean` tab, put `cs135-drtools` in the input field beside `Package Source:`, and click `Install` at the bottom right of the window.
+4. Restart DrRacket.

 ### Usage:
 1. Type a shortcut